 Headed to Sicily soon?
 You can sip on these wines right where they get produced, so make sure to save some time to go wine tasting while you’re in Sicily.

-Keep in mind, that most wineries require some kind of reservation, so make sure to email or call in advance, or book a Sicily food and wine tour to have all the fine details handled for you.
+Keep in mind that most wineries require some reservation, so make sure to email or call in advance, or book a Sicily food and wine tour to have all the fine details handled for you.

 Cantine Nicosia

-Imagine touring a winery with Mount Etna in the background — it’s possible some of the most extraordinary scenery to have with a glass of vino.
-As expected the wines here have a bit more minerality, and you can even find some certified organic vegan wines here.
+Imagine touring a winery with Mount Etna in the background — it’s possible to have some of the most extraordinary scenery with a glass of wine.
+As expected, the wines here have a bit more minerality, and you can even find some certified organic vegan wines here.
+Be sure to make a reservation for a meal at the osteria, where you can enjoy traditional Sicilian fare in a relaxing garden setting.

 Alessandro di Camporeale